-- The 2SLGBTQQIA+ Council may discuss any question or any matter within the scope of the present Charter or relating to the powers and functions of any organs provided for in the present Charter, and make recommendations to the Executive Committee, the Confederacy of Nations, the AFN Executive Committee or to any subsidiary organ on any such question or matter. - 2.
+- 1. The 2SLGBTQQIA+ Council may discuss any question or any matter within the scope of the present Charter or relating to the powers and functions of any organs provided for in the present Charter, and make recommendations to the Executive Committee, the Confederacy of Nations, the AFN Executive Committee or to any subsidiary organ on any such question or matter. - 2.
 Any member of the 2SLGBTQQIA+ Council may participate fully in meetings of the AFN Executive Committee or of the Confederacy of Nations or of any subsidiary organ.
 The Chairperson (or designate) of the 2SLGBTQQIA+ Council may participate in meetings of the Executive Committee. - 3.
 The 2SLGBTQQIA+ Council will determine and elaborate further on quorum, procedures, functions, etc. at the inaugural meeting of the Council.
-22

-THE AFN SECRETARIAT COMPOSITION
+THE AFN SECRETARIAT (NATIONAL INDIAN BROTHERHOOD) COMPOSITION ARTICLE 25

-The Secretariat of the AFN shall be comprised of the Executive Committee and such administrative, technical and support staff as the Assembly of First Nations may require.
+The Secretariat of the AFN (also known as the National Indian Brotherhood) shall be comprised of the Executive Committee and such administrative, technical and support staff as the Assembly of First Nations may require.

-FUNCTIONS
+FUNCTIONS ARTICLE 26

-- 1. The Secretariat shall function in accordance with its By-laws but so as to ensure the implementation of the decisions of the First Nations-in-Assembly and those of the Confederacy of Nations consistent with the decisions of the First Nations-in-Assembly. - 2.
+- The Secretariat (NIB) shall function in accordance with its By-laws but so as to ensure the implementation of the decisions of the First Nations-in-Assembly and those of the Confederacy of Nations consistent with the decisions of the First Nations-in-Assembly. - 2.
 The Secretariat shall provide administrative, technical and support services to the Assembly of First Nations.

-21 Annual General Assembly December 8-9, 2020, Ottawa, ON Resolution 02/2020 Article 24.C - First Nations Veterans Council
+Annual General Assembly December 8-9, 2020, Ottawa, ON Resolution 02/2020 Article 24.C - First Nations Veterans Council

-22 Special Chiefs Assembly December 7-9, 2021, Ottawa, ON Resolution 15/2021- Establishment of a 2SLGBTQQIA+ Council
+Special Chiefs Assembly December 7-9, 2021, Ottawa, ON Resolution 15/2021- Establishment of a 2SLGBTQQIA+ Council